 Being the part of our body that will suffer the most, we have to pay special attention and care with them.
-To do this, we give you the following tips to follow for the Holy Year 2021 and forever:
+To do this, we give you the following tips to follow for a Organized trip to the Camino de Santiago and forever:

 HOW TO TAKE CARE OF YOUR FEET DURING THE WAY TO SANTIAGO